 Dr. Mathias Fobi MD FACS, FICS, FACN, FIBC

 This program aims to enhance the delivery of metabolic surgery through well-maintained standards based on an international bariatric training program recommendation required by a fellow to become an expert of Bariatric Metabolic Surgery.

-- To be familiar with the management approach in patient with obesity by getting familiar with the appropriate surgical treatment modality, the perioperative management and dealing with possible early or late complications.
+- To be familiar with the management approach in a patient with obesity by getting familiar with the appropriate surgical treatment modality, perioperative management, and possible early or late complications.

 - To gain experience with different bariatric surgical procedures and receive mentorship through the learning curve.

 - Participate in scientific activity by producing at least one publication in the field of bariatric and metabolic surgery.